Here’s everything you need to know for the November 8, 2022 election in Fresno County.

 Return your Vote-by-Mail ballot at a ballot drop off box at any time before November 8, 8:00 PM.
 Click here for a list of ballot drop box locations.

 Vote In Person

-No form of ID is needed to cast your vote in person.
-All registered voters are eligible to vote in person at any Vote Center starting on Friday, October 31.
+No form of ID is needed to vote in person.
+The list of Vote Centers is available, and you can visit any location to cast your ballot.
 You are not required to bring your Vote-by-Mail ballot to a Vote Center if you prefer to cast your ballot in person, but it is strongly encouraged.
-Click here for a list of Vote Centers.
+Click here to search for the nearest Vote Center.

 The Registrar of Voters office provides the Voter Information Guide in an accessible format on the Voter Profile page.
-The official ballot for the November 3, 2020, General Election will be available through the Remote Accessible Vote by Mail portal beginning Monday, October 5.
-For accessibility questions, call (559) 600-8683 or visit co.fresno.ca.us/departments/county-clerk-registrar-of-voters/remote-accessible-vote-by-mail.
+The official ballot for the election will be available through the Remote Accessible Vote by Mail portal beginning [DATE].
+For accessibility questions, call (559) 600-8683 or visit https://www.co.fresno.ca.us/departments/county-clerk-registrar-of-voters/remote-accessible-vote-by-mail

 There are two circumstances in which you have a right to cast a provisional ballot in an election in California.
 First, if you believe you are registered to vote, but your name does not appear on the voter list at a polling location, you can vote provisionally.
 Second, if you voted by mail, but the county does not have a record of receiving your vote-by-mail ballot, you can vote provisionally.

 Any eligible voter, including those displaced by wildfires, can cast a provisional ballot at any polling location in the county, and that ballot will be placed in a special provisional envelope before being put in the ballot box.
 Only the races you are eligible to vote in will be counted.
 A provisional ballot will be counted after county election officials confirm that you are registered to vote and have not already cast a ballot in this election.